DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/tutorial.md

 ## Further questions

-In case of any questions with this tutorial or general questions contact us (support@devity.eu).
+In case of any questions with this tutorial or general questions contact us [support@devity.eu](mailto:support@devity.eu).